centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 #### Information required during configuration

-- Centreon Web login with admin rights.
+- Centreon web login with admin rights.

 > Even with a correctly sized server, you should have in mind the best
 > practices & recommandations when creating views so you don't face
 > performance issues.

-### Centreon MAP Web interface
+### Centreon MAP web interface

 #### License